 - giving second chance for honest mistakes.

-- owning up mistakes.
-People are impressed by the fact to take responsibility of failure or a honest mistake.
+- Owning up mistakes.
+People are impressed by the fact to take responsibility of failure or an honest mistake.

 - Communicating good and bad news is equally important.
-Creating safe environment for openess and honesty.
+Creating safe environment for openness and honesty.

 - Optimism can inspire.